-• The participant and guardian will be shown a locker across from the Change Room 1 that should be used to store clothing and possessions.
+- The participant and guardian will be given a plastic bag that is stored in the control room. - Alternatively, a locker across from the Change Room 1 may be used to store clothing and possessions.

 Where is the wand (metal detector) and how is it used?